Oracle Responsibilities Sample Clauses

 Related to Oracle Responsibilities

 • Title/Responsibilities Executive hereby accepts employment with the Company pursuant to the terms and conditions hereof.
-Executive agrees to serve the Company in his current position at the corporate headquarters.
-Executive shall report to the Chief Executive Officer of the Company, or the senior sales and marketing executive of any company, or parent thereof, that may acquire the Company.
-Executive shall have the powers and duties commensurate with such position, including but not limited to, hiring personnel necessary to carry out the responsibilities for such position as set forth in the annual business plan approved by the Board of Directors of the Company.
+Executive agrees to serve the Company in the position of Vice President, Assistant General Counsel and Secretary.
+Executive shall have the powers and duties commensurate with such position, including but not limited to, hiring personnel necessary (in the judgment of the Board of Directors) to carry out the responsibilities for such position.

 • Client Responsibilities You are responsible for (a) assessing each participants’ suitability for the Training, (b) enrollment in the appropriate course(s) and (c) your participants’ attendance at scheduled courses.